PlanetSide 2: Development

-The first official indications of an upcoming PlanetSide sequel appeared in 2009.
-On September 25, SOE sent a mass e-mail to current and former PlanetSide subscribers, asking them to fill out a survey that would help SOE design the next installment of PlanetSide.
-On October 11, SOE president John Smedley posted on his LiveJournal account that the sequel's working title is PlanetSide Next.
-In December 2010, Smedley announced that SOE would be launching a first-person shooter in March 2011, which was soon confirmed by Paul Williams of SOE as referring to PlanetSide Next.
-On March 31, 2011, SOE announced that it would be ending development of their spy-themed MMO The Agency and refocusing efforts on EverQuest Next and PlanetSide Next.
+The first indications of a potential PlanetSide sequel appeared in September 2009, when Sony Online Entertainment (SOE) e-mailed PlanetSide subscribers with a survey asking for suggestions regarding the next installment of the series.
+On October 11, SOE president John Smedley posted on his LiveJournal account, revealing that the sequel's working title was PlanetSide Next.
+In December 2010, Smedley announced that SOE would be launching a first-person shooter in March 2011, hinting that the release would be PlanetSide Next; this was soon confirmed by Paul Williams of SOE.

+Vehicle designs for PlanetSide Next, including those of the Galaxy aircraft and a New Conglomerate tank, were teased in early 2011 by Smedley.
+On March 31, 2011, SOE announced that it would be ending development of their spy-themed MMO The Agency and refocusing efforts on both EverQuest Next and PlanetSide Next following their closure of three game studios.
+Shortly after, Smedley announced that PlanetSide Next had been delayed as a result of switching to an entirely new engine, and would be made available later than initially anticipated.